HMAS Otama: Decommissioning and fate

 In January 2016, it was announced that new mooring cables worth $50,000 were needed if the vessel was to withstand winter storms.
 By May 2016 difficulties in raising the funds led to the Western Port Oberon Association looking into selling the submarine for scrap if necessary.
 Pledges of more than $10,000 were received by the end of May.
 The following month the moorings were repaired by Patrick Ports Hastings after being contracted by Parks Victoria.
 In June 2021, the ship listed and was in danger of capsizing.

 In September 2022, the decision was made to scrap the Otama, with Parks Victoria moving to remove the vessel and scrap it, despite the previous efforts to preserve the vessel, and its heritage value.

 On 13 September 2022, the semi-submersible vessel, Rolldock Sun, hired by the Department of Defence arrived in Western Port Bay to uplift Otama for transfer to Henderson, WA and breaking up.
 Passage to Western Australia commenced on 19 September 2022.
+After arriving at the scrapping yard later in 2022, HMAS Otama was scrapped.